kenlukas/teractf/CTFs/teractf2025/Web-GuessORama/README.md

 ## Web

 ### Guess the input, win a flag!
-What more could you ask for.
+What more could you ask for?
 I'm not even going to charge you for trying.
 NOTE: Bruteforcing or attempting to bruteforce this challenge will lead to your banishment from the CTF, don't bruteforce it, there's a more elegant solution.

-The landing page is asking for any input without much guidance.
+The landing page asks for input without much guidance.

 ![landing](./landing)